 Also Balor in "End of Eternity".
-Not only did he start the episode he locked away for Eternity, but at the end he's blown into vacuum.
-Whether his Healing Factor with keep him between life and death for eternity is never addressed.
+Not only did he start the episode locked away for Eternity, but at the end he's blown into vacuum.
+Whether his Healing Factor will keep him between life and death for eternity is never addressed.

 Artificial Gravity: The moonbase is equipped with "gravity shields" that provide artificial gravity, let spacecraft take off and land on planets without refueling, and allowed the moon to fly through a black hole (!).
 The shields stop working every time they would be detrimental to the plot.

 Also used in two first season stories, "Dragon's Domain" (with Dr. Russell) and "The Testament of Arcadia" (with Commander Koenig).
 Unfortunately, in the case of "Dragon's Domain" that means several season two episodes (such as "The Metamorph") take place in the timeframe of season one...